 Plan II Public Health Program

-Plan II's new Public Health Program will be launched during the 2013-2014 academic year and led by Professors Stanley Reiser and Alfred McAlister.
-The Program will be a cross-institution collaboration between The University of Texas at Austin Plan II Honors Program and The University of Texas School of Public Health (UTSPH - Austin Regional Campus).
-Up to ten Plan II students will be accepted into this program annually.
+Plan II's Public Health Program was launched during the 2013-2014 academic year and is led by Professors Stanley Reiser and Alfred McAlister.
+The Program is a cross-institution collaboration between The University of Texas at Austin Plan II Honors Program and The University of Texas School of Public Health (UTSPH - Austin Regional Campus).
+Approximately ten Plan II students will be accepted into this program annually.

-Students who succesfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy; the credits earned in the certificate program may be applied toward an MPH degree at UTSPH (within five years of completing the certificate).
-In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and their Plan II Thesis; both are required to complete the Plan II Major/BA Degree.
+Students who successfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy.
+The credits earned in the certificate program may be applied toward an graduate degree at UTSPH (within five years of completing the certificate).
+In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and an undergraduate Thesis; both are required to complete the Plan II Major/BA Degree.

 3 Required Elements of the Program:

 1. One TC 357 Plan II Junior Seminar – Topic: "Public Health, Medicine, and Social Policy."
-The course will be team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.
+The course is team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.

-3. The Plan II Senior Thesis (TC 660HA & TC 660HB) on a topic bearing on one or more of the issues in social policy, medicine or public health – Professor McAlister, Professor Reiser or another approved faculty member will supervise the thesis project
+3. The Plan II Senior Thesis (TC 660HA & TC 660HB), or an approved departmental thesis project, on a topic bearing on one or more of the issues in public health per se, or on the relation of public health to medical or societal problems, policies, disciplines, or institutions.

 Program Timeline for Plan II Students:

-NOTE: To apply to the Graduate Certificate in Public Health at UTSPH, students must have 90 UT Austin credit hours, submit: $60 application fee, a UT Austin transcript, and a letter of recommendation, no GRE is required
+NOTE: To apply to the Graduate Certificate in Public Health at UTSPH, students must have 90 UT Austin credit hours, no GRE is required

-Summer of Junior Year: optional Graduate Certificate coursework
+Summer of Junior Year: continue Graduate Certificate coursework

-Fall of Senior Year: start Thesis TC 660HA and continue Graduate Certificate coursework
+Fall of Senior Year: start Thesis and continue Graduate Certificate coursework

-Spring of Senior Year: complete Thesis TC 660HB and Graduate Certificate coursework (if needed)
+Spring of Senior Year: complete Thesis and Graduate Certificate coursework (if needed)

 TC 357 Plan II Junior Seminar: